sponglord/property-pulse/README_milestones.md

 Open [http://localhost:5040](http://localhost:5040) with your browser to see the result.

-You can start editing the page by modifying `app/page.js`.
+You can start editing the home page by modifying `app/page.js`.
 The page auto-updates as you edit the file.